Jorocel/Narrative-Report/README.md

 ## Introduction

-This document provides an in-depth exploration of core data structures and algorithms that are fundamental to computer science.
+This document provides an in-depth exploration of core data structures and algorithms that are fundamental to computer engineering.
 These include sorting algorithms, resizable arrays, hash tables, binary search trees (BSTs), and single-source shortest paths (SSSP).
 Each concept is explained in detail with its principles, operations, applications, and challenges.

 ---